cromachina/fanbox-bot/README.md

 #### Adding or removing plans from Fanbox
 Each time the bot starts, plans are retrieved from Fanbox and cached.
 If you removed a plan from your Fanbox, you should still keep the plan in your `plan_roles` setting so that a user can still be granted the last valid role that plan represented.
 When no more users have that role, you could then remove that plan from the `plan_roles` setting without impacting user experience.

-### Database Migration
-If you are using an older version of the bot without `auto_role_update`, and want to update to a newer version with the feature, then all of your users will be deroled immediately when you run the bot, unless you migrate the database first.
-Typically this is not an issue, as users can simply send their Pixiv ID to the bot to get the role again.
-If you want to perform a migration without lots of deroles occurring, run `dbmig.py` first (it can take a while to run), then start the bot with `auto_role_update` enabled.

 ## Admin commands
 Admin commands are prefixed with `!`, for example `!reset`
 - `add-user PIXIV_ID DISCORD_ID` attempt to grant access for another user. `DISCORD_ID` is the numerical ID of a user, not their user name.
 This command ignores `strict_access`.